pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

 |`1`|Process is multithreaded|
 |`<`|High priority task|

-Zombie process
-:   Using `forkto` create processes can be very useful, but you must
-    keep track of child processes.
-When a child process terminates, an association with its parent survives until the parent in turn either terminates normally or calls wait.
-The child process entry in the process table is therefore not freed up immediately.
-Although no longer active, the child process is still in the system because its exit code needs to be stored in case the parent subsequently calls wait.
-It becomes what is known as defunct, or a zombie process.

 ### Signals

+Signal
--   A signal is an event generated by the UNIX and Linux systems in response to some condition, upon receipt of which a process may in turn take some action.
+:   A signal is an event generated by the UNIX and Linux systems in
+    response to some condition, upon receipt of which a process may in turn take some action.
--   Use the term *raise* to indicate the generation of a signal, and the term *catch* to indicate the receipt of a signal.
+:   Software interrupt mechanism.
+Notifies a process that a particular
+    event has occurred.
+Events may originate synchronously within the process or asynchronously from outside the process.
--   Signals are raised by some error conditions, such as memory segment violations, floating-point processor errors, or illegal instructions.
-They are generated by the shell and terminal handlers to cause interrupts and can also be explicitly sent from one process to another as a way of passing information or modifying behavior.
+:   Signals are *raised* by some error conditions, such as memory
+    segment violations, floating-point processor errors, or illegal instructions.
+They are *generated* by the shell and terminal handlers to cause interrupts and can also be explicitly sent from one process to another as a way of passing information or modifying behavior.

--   Signals can be raised, caught and acted upon, or (for some at least) ignored.
+Raise
+:   Used to indicate the generation of a signal.

+Catch
+:   Used to indicate the receipt of a signal.

 |Signal name|Description|
 |:----------|:----------|